Overview of kidney function tests

 If your doctor thinks your kidneys may not be working properly, you may need kidney function tests.
 These are simple blood and urine tests that can identify problems with your kidneys.

-A number of symptoms may indicate a problem with your kidneys.
-These include
+Symptoms that may indicate a problem with your kidneys include:

 - high blood pressure